We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 You have more far choices available for pavè settings compared to solitaire.

-The diamond can be held by double claw prongs, V-prongs, a bezel setting, and more.
+The diamond can be held by double claw prongs, V-prongs, a bezel or tension setting, and more.

 Pavè settings are available in these designs as well, but you can also choose from the different types of pavè.